SchumacherFM/blog-cs/content/posts/2015/2015-02-25-sql-with-gohugo.md

 For each row `$r` you can use additional functions to retrieve the value from a column.

 - `$r.Column "columnName"` gets the string value of a column.
-- `$r.Columns` returns an array of all columns.
+- `$r.Columns` returns an array of all column names.
 - `$r.JoinValues "Separator" "columnName1" "columnName2" "columnNameN"` joins the value of n-columns together using
 the first argument as a separator.
 The separator can have nearly any length.
 If you pass just a `*` as second argument then all columns will be joined: `$r.JoinValues "Separator" "*"`.
-- `$r.JoinColumns "Separator"` joins all columns names using a separator.
+- `$r.JoinColumns "Separator"` joins all column names using a separator.
 - `$r.Int "columnName"` gets the integer value of a column.
 On error returns 0.
 - `$r.Float "columnName"` gets the floating point number of a column.
 On error returns 0.
 - `$r.DateTime "columnName" "layout"` parses the column string according to layout into the